Axially Symmetric Helfrich Spheres: Reduced Membrane Equation

 In Proposition 4.1 of \cite{PP2}, it was shown that if a \emph{sufficiently regular} immersion $X:\Sigma\longrightarrow\r^3$ has mean curvature satisfying \eqref{RME0}, then \eqref{EL} also holds and, consequently, the immersion is critical for the Helfrich energy $\mathcal{H}$.
 In the following theorem we show that $\mathcal{C}^3$ regularity is enough to obtain that the surface is a Helfrich surface and give necessary conditions for the existence of closed surfaces satisfying the reduced membrane equation.
 Indeed, we will see that these surfaces cannot be entirely contained in either of the half-spaces $\{z>0\}$ or $\{z<0\}$.
 (Although throughout this paper we are mainly focusing on closed genus zero surfaces, this result is valid for general closed surfaces, regardless of their genera.)

 \begin{theorem} Let $\Sigma$ be a closed surface and $X:\Sigma\longrightarrow\r^3$ a $\mathcal{C}^3$ immersion satisfying the reduced membrane equation \eqref{RME0}.
-Then, $X(\Sigma)$ is a real analytic Helfrich surface which intersects the plane $\{z=0\}$ orthogonally in geodesic circles.
+Then, $X(\Sigma)$ is a real analytic Helfrich surface which intersects the plane $\{z=0\}$ orthogonally at closed geodesics.
 Moreover, if $c_o\neq 0$, the rescaling condition

 holds. \end{theorem}

 \begin{rem} The previous result also holds for the Willmore case ($c_o=0$).
 If $\Sigma$ is a topological sphere we can conclude from Theorem 1.1 of \cite{P} that the surface is a round sphere.
 However, if no restriction on the genus of $\Sigma$ is made, then there exist examples of nontotally umbilical Willmore surfaces with non-constant mean curvature \cite{BB}. \end{rem}